JadeRschCorner/FCM/README.md

 ```

 ## Step 4: Gating
-- Gating set should only be done after data is transformed
+Gating set should only be done after data is transformed
+- Can use autogate or manual gate

-- Full Gating Strategy:
+Full Gating Strategy:
 1. Unstained Control: Analyze an unstained sample to determine the baseline autofluorescence and background noise.
 2. FSC vs. SSC: Gate the **Main Cell** Population: Identify and gate the main cell population to exclude debris and large aggregates.
 3. FSC-A vs. FSC-H or FSC-W: Gate **Single Cells**: Ensure analysis is focused on single cells by gating out doublets and aggregates.
-4. SYBR Green I vs. PI: Distinguish **Live and Dead** Cells within the Single-Cell Gate: Use the gated single cells to set up quadrants for live and dead cells based on specific markers and their fluorescence.
-5. Buffer Control: Use a 1xPBS buffer **control** sample (or DI, MilliQ, Autoclaved feed, depending on what water matrix used) to identify and subtract any background cell populations present in the buffer.
+4. SYBR Green I vs. PI: Distinguish **Live and Dead** Cells within the Single-Cell Gate: Use the gated single cells to set up quadrants for live and dead cells based on specific markers and     5.
+Buffer Control: Use a 1xPBS buffer **control** sample (or DI, MilliQ, Autoclaved feed, depending on what water matrix used) to identify and subtract any background cell populations present in the buffer.

 ### Auto Gating
 ```{r}